What is bärlauch?

 - After about two stops of the blender, check for salt content.
 At this point, it should now be dispersed, so check for that, as well as black pepper.

-- See whether the Bärlauch is just garlicky enough or you prefer more.
+- Taste whether the Bärlauch is just garlicky enough or you prefer more.
 I opted to add three garlic cloves per 2 bundles of leaves.

-- I prefer my pesto with a little spice, so I also added a few dashes of hot chili flakes.
+- I prefer my pesto with a little spice, so I add a few dashes of hot chili flakes.